 With Callum and Jane, on Godrevy beach.

-On the waterline at Godrevy.
+By the water at Godrevy.